 The suicide.ca platform is a set of digital services designed to provide information, assistance, and support to people who are thinking about suicide, worried about a loved one, or grieving a person who has died by suicide.
 Suicide.ca also offers resources for suicide prevention and mental health professionals.
-These services include a website and a mobile app that provide information, online chat and text messaging services, and a number of self-management tools that are available in the My Tools section of the website or on the My Tools mobile application.
+These services include a website that provide information, online chat and text messaging services, and a number of self-management tools that are available in the My Tools section of the website or on the My Tools mobile application.

 The online chat and text messaging services are available in Quebec only.
 They are operated by trained counsellors who are accustomed to talking openly about suicide.
 They can give you an opportunity to discuss your situation, express what you’re going through without judgement, and feel less alone in your suffering.
 These services do not constitute medical care.
 They are ad hoc, confidential, and free of charge.
-We will not attempt to send help to your home unless we have reason to believe that you are in immediate danger.
-However, we can’t guarantee that sending help will work.
-If you or a loved one is in immediate danger, call 911.
+If you contact suicide.ca by text, charges may apply depending on your cell phone plan.

 The mental health self-management tools, including private user accounts, are designed to help you manage your emotions and mental health.
 You decide how and when to use them.
 In order to access your private space, you need to create a user account and log in to it.
 Private accounts can be created and accessed anywhere in Canada.